isomerpages/govtech-gobusiness-main/pages/ipgrow/bird-bird-atmd-llp.md

 ## Bird & Bird ATMD LLP

-Bird & Bird ATMD is a leading Singapore law firm with a strong local presence, complemented by its regional and international focus being part of Bird & Bird's international practice.
-We specialise in combining leading expertise across a full range of legal services on an international basis.
+Bird & Bird ATMD is a leading Singapore law firm with strong local presence, as well as robust regional and international capabilities, being part of Bird & Bird's international practice.
+Bird & Bird is a full-service firm with global IP expertise, offering comprehensive services in patents, copyright, trademarks, designs, and IP transactions.
+Our expertise extends to emerging areas such as AI, machine learning, big data, and tech-life sciences convergence.

-We are uniquely placed to offer the whole range of services being a law firm with a strong intellectual property practice, as well as an experienced team of in-house patent attorneys.
-Our detailed understanding of technology and innovation and its challenges enables us to help domestic and multinational businesses manage, protect, exploit and litigate their IP rights even as businesses embrace digitisation and e-commerce.
+Our firm stands out with a strong IP practice and seasoned in-house patent attorneys.
+We understand the intricacies of technology and innovation, enabling us to help domestic and multinational businesses manage, protect, exploit and litigate their IP rights even while businesses undergo their digital transformations.

-With more than 1,400 lawyers across Bird & Bird's network of 32 offices worldwide, we are strategically well-placed to offer local IP expertise within a global context to help companies achieve their business goals both domestically and internationally.
+With over 1,700 lawyers across 32 offices globally, Bird & Bird ATMD is well-placed to help companies navigate the complexities of IP law, achieving their business goals both domestically and internationally.

 <b>Year established in Singapore:</b> 1994

 <b>Top focus areas for IA/IP services:</b> Patent Agent Service, Trade Mark Agent Service, IP Portfolio Management, Contract Drafting, Dispute Resolution

-<b>Intellectual property awards received:</b> Legal 500 Asia Pacific 2023 - Tier 1 (Intellectual Property: Local firms) , Chambers Asia Pacific 2023 - Band 1 (Intellectual Property: Domestic) , The Straits Times Singapore's Best Law Firms 2023 - Recognised as one of the top recommended firms in Singapore for Intellectual Property with a five-star rating
+<b>Intellectual property awards received:</b> Chambers Asia Pacific 2024 - Ranked Band 1 for Intellectual Property: Domestic ; Legal 500 Asia Pacific 2024 - Ranked as a Tier 1 Firm for Intellectual Property ; Asia IP Awards 2023 - Named winner for Singapore - Patent and Asia-Pacific - Copyright ; Asialaw Profiles 2023 - Recognised as an Outstanding firm for Intellectual Property ; World Trademark Review 1000 2023 - Ranked Gold Tier for Trademark Enforcement and Litigation and Trademark Prosecution and Strategy

 <b>Type of organization:</b> SME